An affirmation of life

 Connecting members

 In the 1980s and ‘90s, “The Forum” brought together single mothers monthly for discussion, networking and speakers.
 This group aimed to build community among local single mothers.
-Mothers also had the opportunity to come together at other events - annual potluck dinners, holiday parties, and clothing exchanges. [historic photos of Mother’s Day potluck] As HOPE’s geographic reach increased, however, so did the challenge of serving the entire metro area.
-Beginning in the 2000s, HOPE Network partnered with local organizations, including Second Saturday to provide a central gathering place.
-Now, instead of hosting, HOPE establishes partnerships with community members who can provide enrichment to member families.
-With HOPE Network membership, single mothers can enjoy family experiences that might otherwise be out of reach - Brewers and Bucks games, museum passes, festival tickets, and more.
+Mothers also had the opportunity to come together at other events – annual potluck dinners, and holiday parties.
+As HOPE’s geographic reach increased, however, so did the challenge of serving the entire metro area.
+With HOPE Network’s $5 membership, single mothers can enjoy family experiences that might otherwise be out of reach – Brewers and Bucks games, museum passes, festival tickets, and more.
 Members continue to connect with one another through these events and through social media.

 Building self-reliance